Chapter 22 (Legion): Plot

 Thirty years prior to the events of the series, Gabrielle Haller (Stephanie Corneliussen) cares for her son David in a mansion, while her husband Charles Xavier (Harry Lloyd) constantly leaves for an important trip.

-Charles is a mutant, able to read people's mind.
+Charles is a mutant, able to read peoples' minds.
 A World War II veteran, he met Gabrielle at an asylum, a Holocaust survivor who suffered from catatonia.
 As her condition improved, they fell in love and married, having David as their only child.
 Charles is working on a prototype Cerebro, which allows him to detect mutants.
 One of these mutants turns out to be Farouk (Navid Negahban), and Charles sets off to Morocco to find him.
 Alone in the mansion, Gabrielle starts experiencing delusions as well as to hearing voices, which turn out to be from the future versions of David (Dan Stevens) and Switch (Lauren Tsai).
 Despite managing to travel too far in the past, they are unable to properly communicate.

 Gabrielle's sanity worsens, feeling that the house is haunted by the voices.
 To complicate matters, a shadow has been lurking over her and the baby David.
 She is later called by a panicked Charles, who states that meeting Farouk was a mistake and is coming home.
 The delusions worsen for Gabrielle, who is tormented by Farouk and David's attempts to hit back at his tricks.
 In a desperate attempt, David appears as a ghost projection, causing her to faint.
 Charles arrives, sees David's ghosts and telepathically expels him and Switch back to the present day.

 David wants to go back, but Switch is physically and mentally drained from such extreme time travel.
 She loses consciousness while a desperate David asks her to wake up.
 Back in the mansion, Xavier tries to comfort Gabrielle, realizing that she reverted to her catatonic state, devastating him.
 Unaware to him, Farouk has entered David's mind, effectively possessing him.